GarrethD/Cypress.io_POC/README.md

 Cypress is a node based javascript/React testing framework capabile of easy e2e testing.

 # Setup:
-Install NodeJs
+1.Install NodeJs
-Follow the basic setup guid at https://www.cypress.io/ based on your OS.
+2.Follow the basic setup guid at https://www.cypress.io/ based on your OS.
-Insatall VSCode.
-I found that it was very lightweight and easy to hook up to cypress.
+3.Insatall VSCode.
+(Although not needed for running tests, I found that it was very lightweight and easy to hook up to cypress.)

 # Run tests: